-rights of private citizens under the US Constitution.
+Noerr-Pennington, named after two Supreme Court cases, is a judge-made doctrine that attempts to harmonise the goals of competition policy with the First Amendment rights of private citizens under the US Constitution.
 Noerr-Pennington limits enforcement of the antitrust statutes against certain acts that attempt to influence government processes, including various forms of lobbying, statements made in litigation and submissions to regulatory agencies.
 The implications of Noerr-Pennington for cartels would seem to be limited, since cartelists generally seek to hide their conduct from the government rather than petition in support of it.
-To the extent that cartel members seek to use government process to influence prices or output, however, that conduct may implicate Noerr-Pennington.
-Note, however, that the doctrine contains a 'sham' exception, of which the contours are not entirely clear, that covers acts of fraud, bribery, among others, that wilfully distort that process.
+To the extent that cartel members seek to use government processes to influence prices or output, however, that conduct may implicate Noerr-Pennington.
+Note, however, that the doctrine contains a 'sham' exception, of which the contours are not entirely clear, that covers acts of fraud - bribery, among others - that wilfully distort that process.
 Fraud committed on the US Patent Office, for example, is not exempted by Noerr-Pennington.
-And even if such an act of petitioning the government were exempted, any underlying agreement to fix prices or output would not be.
+And, even if such an act of petitioning the government were exempted, any underlying agreement to fix prices or output would not be.